hfxunlp/transformer/README.md

 Most parameters for configuration are saved in `cnfg/base.py`:

 ```
+# the group ID for the experiment
+group_id = "std"

 # an ID for your experiment.
-Model, log and state files will be saved in: expm/data_id/run_id
+Model, log and state files will be saved in: expm/data_id/group_id/run_id
 run_id = "base"

 # the ID of the dataset to use